wokwi/wokwi-docs/docs/parts/wokwi-arduino-uno.md

 | TX  | Serial TX Activity                                   |
 | ON  | Power LED.
 Always on while the simulation is running |

 In general, only the "L" LED can be controlled by the user's code.
-You can use the `LED_BUILTIN` constant to reference it for your code:
+You can use the `LED_BUILTIN` constant to reference it from your code:

 ```cpp
 pinMode(LED_BUILTIN, OUTPUT);